Kouaoua River

 The Kouaoua River is a river of New Caledonia.
 It has a catchment area of 253 km2.
 At least one bridge and one set of electric conductors crosses the river.
+The river is a significant part of the local mining industry, particularly for the extraction of nickel, which is crucial to the region's economy.
+Environmental concerns have arisen due to the impact of mining activities on the river's ecosystem and water quality, highlighting conflicts between economic benefits and environmental sustainability.